 Step 1: Use Mason Jar Soaps and Glass Cleaners for Stains and Smudges

 To begin, a few things you can clean commonly found on mason jars may make your house guests wonder what they’re looking at.
-For example, many mason jar candles are made with soy waxOpens in a new tab. or clean-burning wicks.
+For example, many mason jar candles are made with soy wax or clean-burning wicks.
 However, some wicks will leave behind black (soot) marks as they burn.
 There are also stains left behind on the glass that could attract dirt and dust.

 To decontaminate the glass, you’ll need to use a glass cleaner that is safe for your body and the mason jar.
 Don’t forget to test first by washing your hands or towel area before applying!

-Here are some natural alternatives to toxic chemical cleansers for your mason jar candles:Opens in a new tab.
+Here are some natural alternatives to toxic chemical cleansers for your mason jar candles:

 • Baking soda: Mix some baking soda with water (about one cup each) and pour it into the mason jar candle to cover about 1 inch of the surface.
 Leave it on for about an hour before removing it.